jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/20-options-hedge-fight-tape-f2a28877.md

 ---
-layout: content
+layout: post
 title: >-
   Don’t Fight the Tape.
 Insure Against It Instead.
 date: 2024-11-27 02:00 -0500
 author: Steve Sosnick
 tags: ['Options', 'Striking Price']
+description: >-
-description: If you respect the notion that one should be fearful when others are greedy, consider opportunities to protect your assets and use options as insurance.
+  If you respect the notion that one should be fearful when others are greedy, consider opportunities to protect your assets and use options as insurance.
 ---